theo-lw/Shopify-Dev-Challenge-2/README.md

 https://replit.com/@theo-lw/Shopify-Dev-Challenge-2

+### Extra feature

 The extra feature is that any city in the world can be used as a storage location, so  long as it is created via the `city/create` endpoint.

+We assume that cities have distinct longitudes and latitudes, although their names may not be unique.

 ### Files